 - movement and gravity – even on a bed

 - putting yourself at the centre of your care

-This strategy is about putting yourself at the centre of your care so you can say what you need and do what feels right, even if labour should become more complicated.
+These 14 steps are about putting yourself at the centre of your care so you can say what you need and do what feels right, even if labour should become more complicated.

 Janine Smith | A specialist in pregnancy, birth and early parenting

 Pregnancy Essentials | Birth Preparation Essentials | Labour & Birth Essentials | New Baby Essentials | Feeding Essentials | Babyloss & Grief | Useful Information | Breathing Space